ewonglab/BOM_package/README.md

 ```

-Our tutorial requires the mouse mm10 genome.
+The tutorial requires the mouse mm10 genome.
 If you don't have this already:
 ```
 BiocManager::install("BSgenome.Mmusculus.UCSC.mm10")
 ```